Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 </br>
 </br>

-Get the required values from BTP cloud accoutn and add it to Postman
+Get the required values from BTP cloud account and add it to Postman
 </br>
 </br>
 <img src="./files/capmd9-9.png" >